-In order to make changes happen the way we want and need them to happen, we have to play a very active role in the processes of change.
-But it is not enough to be a participant; we have to strive for leadership.
-We have to ensure that our knowledge, work and opinions are not only noticed somewhere in the background, we need them to be taken into account and implemented in practice for the benefit of society.
-Our huge contribution to the well being of the society is so often neglected, while we keep concentrated on the tedious work alone.
-Other professions, such as civil engineering and architecture as the closest professions to us, have learned very well how to stand in the first row, how to get noticed in the media and be well respected in the society.
+In order to make changes happen the way we want and need them to happen, we have to play a very active role in these processes of change.
+But it is not sufficient only to be a participant: we have to strive for leadership.
+We have to ensure that our knowledge, work and opinions are not only noticed somewhere in the background.
+We need them to be taken into account and implemented in practice for the benefit of the society.

+Our huge contribution to the well-being of the society is often neglected, while we keep concentrated on the tedious work alone.
+Other professions, with civil engineering and architecture as the professions closest to ours, stand in the first row, get noticed in the media and are well respected by society.
 We have to learn this lesson, too!
-We have to be more present in the media and we have to co-operate closely on various levels with the politics and with the politicians personally.
+We have to be more present in the media and we have to cooperate closely with politics and with the politicians personally on various levels.
 We have to combine our strategies, goals and efforts with politicians, economists and other professionals in various fields.

-Over the last decade a strong move of the FIG in this direction was the strengthening of relationship between the FIG and the United Nations agencies.
-Through this cooperation we are able to promote the skills of our profession, achieve a better contribution to the betterment of society, raise the profile of surveying onto the world stage by showing that the profession is more than making maps but is about land and property management.
+Over the last decade a strong move of the FIG in this direction was the strengthening of the relationship between the FIG and the

+United Nations agencies.
+Through this cooperation we are able to promote the skills of our profession, achieve a better contribution to the betterment of society, and raise the profile of surveying on the world stage by showing that the profession is more than making maps: it is about land and property management.